Above all, a business is there to make money. It’s your primary responsibility. Money means profit.

 The three statements measure financial performance, financial strength, and liquidity.
 They are the profit and loss statement; balance sheet and cash flow.
 When preparing these statements your need to stress test them, subject to them what-if scenarios and sensitivity analysis.

-Most importantly, put the plan into practice, check and react to its progress.
+Put the plan into practice, check and react to its progress.

 This shows how your business will